Stripe-breasted spinetail: Breeding

 The stripe-breasted spinetail breeds at any time of the year on Trinidad and at a minimum between March and August on Tobago; its breeding season in Colombia and Venezuela are not known.
 Though it is a member of the ovenbird family, which is named for the clay nests many species make, the stripe-breasted spinetail constructs a globe of sticks and leaves with an entrance tunnel on top.
 It can be placed on sloping ground or in a bush up to about 3 m above the ground.
 The clutch size is three eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocalization

 The stripe-breasted spinetail's song is two notes, of which the second is lower but rising, " a nasal, sharp 'chík-kweek' or 'chúrt-wert' " that is often repeated for long periods.
 Its calls are a "soft, whining 'peeeur' or querulous 'chew' ".

 Status

 The IUCN has assessed the stripe-breasted spinetail as being of Least Concern.
 It has a large range and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
-It is considered fairly common in Colombia, common on Trindad and Tobago, very common on the Paria Peninsula, and local in the Venezuelan Andes.
+It is considered fairly common in Colombia, common on Trinidad and Tobago, very common on the Paria Peninsula, and local in the Venezuelan Andes.
 It occurs in several protected areas and "[t]hrives in forested areas opened by cutting".